 If you have any records from other programs or providers that you attended, the name and phone numbers for these programs would be information that is helpful to have during the assessment.
 A list of medications that are prescribed to you, as well as any over the counter supplements, will be good as well.
 Any documents describing the psychosocial history of the client should also be brought in.

 At Pyramid Family Behavioral Healthcare Assessment Center, we enjoy helping people get on the right path to recovery.
-A mental health assessment can help evaluate individuals who are ready for a change and looking for help.
+A behavioral health assessment can help evaluate individuals who are ready for a change and looking for help.

 All content provided on the Pyramid Healthcare, Inc. blog is for informational purposes only and is not intended to represent medical advice.
 Pyramid Healthcare, Inc. and its blog authors make no guarantees as to the accuracy or completeness of any information on this site or found by following any link on this site.
 Pyramid Healthcare, Inc. and its blog authors will not be liable for any errors or omissions in the information provided in the blog, nor be liable for any losses, injuries, or damages from the display or use of this information.
 The opinions stated in this blog reflect those of the author(s) and not necessarily those of Pyramid Healthcare, Inc. These terms and conditions are subject to change at any time with or without notice.